Flatbush Reformed Church - Brooklyn, NY

 Second Church in 1787

-Thomas Fardon designed the present church was that was built from 1793-98.
+Thomas Fardon designed the present edifice was that was built from 1793-98.
 The tower contains a clock and bell that are dated 1796, plus a 10-bell chime that was cast by the Meneely Foundry of Troy, N.Y., and installed in 1913.
 The chime is played from a traditional chimestand.

 The Flatbush church occupies the site in longest continuous use for religious purposes in the city.
 By contrast, the first church in Flatlands was erected in 1662, and in Brooklyn in 1666.
+In 1979, the Flatbush Reformed Dutch Church Complex was designated a landmark by the New York City Landmarks Preservation Commission.

 George S. Hutchings Company